orthoseg/orthoseg/docs/user_guide/finetune_your_project.rst

 * Support for these models was removed from orthoseg to avoid having to upgrade them to stay supported with newer keras versions.

-EfficientNetV2M
+EfficientNetV2M+Unet
-"""""""""""""""
+""""""""""""""""""""
-* The classification accuracy on imagenet is significantly better than `InceptionResNetV2` (85.3% vs 80.3% top 1 accuracy)
+* The classification accuracy of just `EfficientNetV2M` on imagenet is significantly better than `InceptionResNetV2` (85.3% vs 80.3% top 1 accuracy), so you would expect the segmentation performance to be better as well.
-* The number of weights is similar, and train/inference speed is reported to be a lot faster than v1 of the EfficientNet family.
+* The number of weights is similar, and train/inference speed is reported to be a lot faster than v1 of the first generation EfficientNet family.
 * The train/inference speed for a segmentation was about the same as `InceptionResNetV2`: training was a few % slower, but inference was a few % faster.
-  Both tested on the same hardware (NVidia Quadro P5000).
+  Both tested on the CUDA GPU (NVidia Quadro P5000).
 * The IOU score from the training obtained on a "sealed surfaces" detection was slightly higher than `InceptionResNetV2` (0.9791 vs 0.9765).
 When running an actual detection and reviewing the results on-screen though, it seeemed like types of sealed areas that